Skip to content

 Figure 5-2: An illustration of the 13 different sub-apertures and their individual coloring..

-CSI images are only produced for the Dwell and Dwell Fine imaging modes because of their long total illumination duration of 25 seconds.
+CSI images are only produced for the Dwell, Dwell Fine and Dwell Precise imaging modes because of their long total illumination duration of 25 seconds.
 Dividing the total collection into 13 sub-apertures results in 13 sub-apertures with illumination periods of approximately 1.9 seconds each.

 The CSI format uses a GeoTIFF container so the image can be viewed by any regular or geospatial image viewer.
 The exact time, duration, color and satellite location for each sub-aperture is available as metadata in the CSI GeoTIFF product file.